- Initial Consultation

 Adult family members of individuals with ASD (of any age) who have had a consult at Penn's AASP may have questions about ASD and how to best help their son, daughter, or sibling on the spectrum, and typically are under some degree of chronic stress.
 We can provide consultation and counseling for adult family members, and can provide appropriate referrals when necessary.

 Currently, the focus of the Adult Autism Spectrum Program is in providing outpatient consultations and recommendations on diagnosis, treatment, and transition to adulthood issues to patients, families, and other providers, as described above.
-We can provide liaison to the patient’s primary psychiatric or other providers, recommendations on implementing treatments, as well as periodic followup consultations, if requested.
+We can provide liaison to the patient’s primary psychiatric or other providers, referrals to providers, recommendations on implementing treatments, as well as periodic follow up consultations, if requested.
 At this time, the program typically does not provide primary psychiatric / psychological care or medication management.

 Back to Top